Ministry for Children and Families

 We decided to stop calling it Sunday “School,” and to stop asking volunteers to “Teach,” because we were so often told that people didn’t see themselves as teachers, or believe they had skills in school classrooms.
 We knew immediately that we needed to change how we as a congregation think about our children’s Sunday groups.
 (Notice Sunday group instead of “Sunday School”)

 Being in a classroom with our congregation’s children is an opportunity to play, experience fellowship, and explore and deepen our own faith, and by so doing, serve as models for them.
 We never need to go into any children’s group believing we have all the knowledge and all the answers.
 Classroom leaders (not “teachers,” but “leaders”) have told me that when they delved into the class plan for the morning, they learned so much by being involved in precisely this way.

 We take our responsibility for the safety of our children seriously.
 Every adult who works with children in Church—whether as a Sunday school teacher, a child care provider or an assistant—undergoes a criminal background check.
 There are always at least two adults present when there are children in the room.

-Betsy Herring, our Director of Children’s Ministry, can help integrate families with children into the church community.
+Jennifer Butner, our Interim Director of Children’s Ministry, can help integrate families with children into the church community.
 Email ChildrensMinistry@universityucc.org, or call 206-524-2322.